BranchMetrics/ios-branch-deep-linking-attribution/README.md

 ### Shortened Links

-Once you've created your `Branch Universal Object`, which is the reference to the content you're interested in.
-You can then get a link back to it with the mechanisms described below.
+Once you've created your `Branch Universal Object`, which is the reference to the content you're interested in, you can then get a link back to it with the mechanisms described below.

 #### Encoding Note